KavinKarthik-git/Enhancing-hate-speech-detection/README.md

 easymix_EM_mu_pt_fr.ipynb is a notebook which shows the results for the twitter-xlm-roberta-base-sentiment multilingual model with easymix testing on the language french

 easymix_EM_mu_pt_pt.ipynb is a notebook which shows the results for the twitter-xlm-roberta-base-sentiment model with easymix training and testing on the language portuguese

+data is a folder which contains all the datasets used in the ipynb files and they are in tsv format